top of page

 The Abruzzo coastal bike path

-A gentle bike ride along the Coastal Bike Path awaits on Day 8 and you'll have it all to yourself on a weekday in September
+A gentle bike ride along the Coastal Bike Path awaits on Day 8 and you'll have it all to yourself on a weekday in June or September

 But Abruzzo is on the move, helped by clear-sighted decision making by regional and local officials who have done an excellent job with their best natural resource, the Maiella National Park, and more recently with another superb initiative, the Coastal Bike Path, now nearing completion along the entire length of the Abruzzo coastline and already providing wonderful tourist recreation and easier coastal accessibility.